SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 ### Advantages of Word Documents

 1. The main advantage of Word Documents is the editing capabilities – most people are familiar with the rich document editing features of Word.
-Documents can be created in the desktop app as it has the most features, and can be easily edited in the web version - which is still very good!
+Documents can be created in the desktop app as it has the most editing capabilities, and can be easily edited in the web version - which is still very good!
 The SharePoint wiki page editor has fewer features, and can be harder to use.

 ::: bad